biokomputer/dsl/CONTRIBUTING.md

 - A clear description of the issue or suggestion.
 - Steps to reproduce the issue, if applicable.
-- The version of Browseek you are using.
+- The version of Biocomp you are using.
 - Any relevant error messages or logs.

-We appreciate your contributions to making Browseek better!
+We appreciate your contributions to making Biocomp better!